 The three effective study techniques which have been supported by most research are: Continue reading

 This worked well with my small IB History class.
 The students created the questions and ran the game themselves.
 It’s a bit gimmicky, but they had fun and hopefully it was a bit of a break from the endless practice essays and note taking at the end of the year.

 And PPT with circles (PPT smart art) here: Revision Twister PPT Continue reading

 The History Council of Australia has recently adopted a wonderful new statement on the value of History.

-I like the statement and want to hang it up in my classroom, but unfortunately the layout of the original PDF is a bit boring.
-I have recreated the statement in Canva so that you can print them off and have something colourful and visual to put up on your classroom walls.
+This fantastic manifesto deserves to hang in each classroom in Australia, but unfortunately the layout of the original PDF was a bit plain.
+I have recreated the statement as posters in Canva so that you can print them off and have something colourful and visual to put up on your classroom walls.
 The originals are A3-sized, but they will also work well in A4.